SalmonSung/automatic-tool-generation/README.md

    >This step does not require creating account.
    >It run a local server and open a web browser to control the agent

+View the [documntation](https://salmonsung.github.io/automatic-tool-generation/) for more details on features and configuration options best suited to your project.

 # Table of Content
 - Usage Guideline:
    - [LangGraph Dev(recommand)](docs/how_to/use_langgraph_dev.md)